humanmade/altis-dev-tools/docs/testing-with-codeception.md

 ### Debugging

 Codeception has two ways to get more detailed output, using the `--debug` flag, and the `-v/-vv/-vvv` flags inherited from `composer`.

 #### Debug statements and screenshots

-Codeception allows printing debugging information, saving HTML snapshots, or saving screenshots for debugging purposes, eg:
+Codeception allows printing debugging information, saving HTML snapshots, or saving screenshots for debugging purposes, e.g.:

 ```php
 /**